 Instead of wasting your time talking to people who aren’t even close to what you’re looking for, use video interviewing software to quickly sort through and decide who’s a yes, who’s a no, and who’s a maybe.

 From there, zero in on only the most qualified individuals.
 Save your face-to-face time for deeper discussions with them as you reach the final stages of the hiring process.

-Rather than driving all over town, or even to another town, for a job interview that might not pan out, candidates can record a video interview when and where it’s convenient for them.
-Offering a video interview screening demonstrates that you respect the candidate’s time and resources as well, which is more likely to appeal to a greater number of top talent.
+Candidates can record a video interview when and where it’s convenient for them rather than driving all over town, or even to another city for a job interview that might not pan out.
+Offering a video interview screening demonstrates that you respect the candidate’s time and resources, which is more likely to appeal to a greater number of top talent.

 Not only is this stressful, but sometimes, it’s just not possible.

-Video interviewing makes it much easier to pursue new jobs since the professional can record their responses after hours or on the weekends instead of having to take time away from their current employment to have a discussion about future work.
+Video interviewing makes it much easier to pursue new jobs since the professional can record their responses after hours or on the weekends instead of taking time away from their current employment to discuss future work.